kmansoft/srtc-macos-demo/README.md

 Use the AWS Console or CLI to create an IVS Realtime Stage.

-Edit `new_ivs_token` to use your Stage's ARN, and run the file to generate a new token.
+Edit `new_ivs_token.sh` to use your Stage's ARN, and run the file to generate a new token.
 In the Mac app, set Server to `https://global.whip.live-video.net` and Token to the value printed by the script.
-Click "Connect" and you should be able to open the Stage in the AWS Console and Subscribe to its video feed.
+Click "Connect" and you should be able to open the Stage in the AWS Console and subscribe to its video feed.

 When publishing to IVS, you can enable Simulcast.